luapower/luapower-all/tr.md

 cursor.

-NOTE: When flattening, each text node is set up to inherit its parent node (this might change in a future version since it's not cool to modify user input in general).
+NOTE: When flattening, each text node is set up to inherit its parent node (this might change in a future version since it's not ok to modify user input in general).

 ### `tr:shape(text_tree | text_runs) -> segments`